joannesong/AC-Android/lessons/simple_networking/networking.4.4.md

 This lesson will give you a quick overview of how that is done.

 A sample project can be found [here](https://github.com/lighterletter/NetworkingLesson).

+A more robust but older project and the the basis for the sample can be found [here](https://github.com/lighterletter/Dual-level-API-request).

 #### Making a network request with an async task: (No libraries)